larsks/linkmanager/README.md

 group of hosts.
 It was designed for use with Kubernetes and relies on etcd to handle host discovery.

+When you run Linkmanager, it will start two processes:

+- One will register the current host in etcd at regular intervals.
+  These registrations have an associated TTL so that if the host goes down, the registration will expire and participating hosts will tear down the associated VXLAN links.

+- The other watches the registry for updates, and creates or removes VXLAN links as appropriate.

 ## Synopsis